Bixal/rapid-prototyping-with-uswds-event/handout.md

 ---
-layout: handout
+layout: default
-title: Rapid prototyping for the web using the U.S. Web Design System
+title: Rapid prototyping for the web using the U.S. Web Design System — Handout
 nav: Handout
 permalink: /handout/
 ---

-# Rapid prototyping for the web using the U.S. Web Design System Event
+# {{ page.title }}

 This project contains the presentation material and background information for our event, "Rapid prototyping for the web using the U.S. Web Design System."